Workplace Safety and Health Information for Workers

 • Contact the Wisconsin Occupational Health Program.

 If you think your job is affecting your health or the health of your family, the NIOSH can help.
 A Health Hazard Evaluation is a free service from the NIOSH that will give you or your employer advice about what kinds of health hazards might be in your workplace and how to make your workplace safer.
 Employers, employees, or union officials can request an evaluation of possible health hazards associated with a job or workplace.
-For more information, contact the NIOSH Health Hazard Evaluation program.
+For more information, contact NIOSH Health Hazard Evaluations.

 Young workers are at high risk for getting hurt or sick on the job.
 Every nine minutes, a U.S. teen gets hurt on the job.